cl8n/project-loved/README.md

 When creating the API client for chat announcements, set the "Application Callback URL" field to `http://localhost:18888`.

 In addition to `config.json`, you need to provide beatmap backgrounds for each of the mapsets included in the current round.
 Their filenames (not including the extension) must match the beatmapset ID.
 Run `npm run maps:download` to download most of them automatically.
-For the remaining, you can put all of the OSZ files in the `config` folder and run `npm run maps:unpack`.
-This will extract backgrounds from beatmapsets where there is only one image.